 For an Oriental style try my Cauliflower Fried Rice.
-Its been a long time that I posted a recipe with cauliflower rice, this time I wanted something more flavorful.
+It’s been a long time since I posted a recipe with cauliflower rice, so this time I wanted something more flavorful.

-As I was writing up this post, I stopped to show my husband what I had done, since he was busy all day at work.
+As I was writing up this post, I stopped to show my husband my cauliflower rice curry, since he was busy all day at work.
 He said he liked the photo of the cauliflower rice, then he muttered, ‘you tend to put curry in everything don’t you’.
-I couldn’t help but laugh because I tend to love the flavor of curries.
+I couldn’t help but laugh because I do love the flavor of curries!